jotson/ridiculous_coding/README.md

 - Prob some more stuff I don't remember as of writing this LOL

 What I want to do:
-- Make the implementation of some scenes more modular
 - Settings to configure VFX color schemes
-- Other settings
-- Maybe some more sounds to pick from
+- Settings to adjust VFX positions
 - Implement an optional custom background feature

 Besides the obvious fix and some new features my version of the addon aims to be overall less 'in your face'. **This is my personal taste**.
 Feel free to revert any changes back to a more 'in your face' type of style.